f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 Click **Finished**.

-On the jump box, close the tab to dvwa.com and re-open a new tab.
-Browse again to dvwa.com and log in.
+On the jump box, Log out of DVWA by selecting Log Out in the menu.
+Attempt to log back in. **This action requires a POST action and will be blocked because this is not allowed. **

 URL: https://dvwa.com